zentnerlab/STRIPE-seq/README.md

 ## About
 The scripts and data contained in this repository can be used to reproduce the majority of the images found in the STRIPE-seq publication.
 TSS bedgraphs, TSR beds, and RNA-seq bigwigs are available from GEO (GSE142524).

+The state of the repository as used in Policastro et al (2020) is maintained in the release "policastro_etal_2020" and tagged as v1.0.

 ## Cloning Repository

 Navigate to a directory you would like to clone the repository to and enter